TechFreak2003/MAITRI/README.md

 <div align="center">

-# Maitri - Bridging the Gaps Between Humans and Wilds
+# MAITRI - Bridging the Gaps Between Humans and Wilds

 **Seeing the unseen, protecting the vulnerable**